 Some cloud storage is free but has a storage limit.
 So if you need more storage space, you can get an affordable monthly subscription plan which will allow you to upload and store more content, and retrieve your photos and videos any time you want.

 This kind of backup will require you to have an internet connection which can be an issue while traveling.
-However, once you’re connected online, you can easily upload and send your photo files to the cloud storage for safekeeping.
+However, once you’re connected online, you can easily upload and send your photo files to cloud storage for safekeeping.

 If anything should happen to the physical photo backups you have while traveling, having a secure cloud backup can give you some peace of mind.
 With cloud storage, your memories and anything you have worked hard for are secure somewhere else.